lassetotl/fys-stk/project 3/ReadMe.md

 ### data
-Folder that contains various files that are called in the analysis.
+Folder that contains various files that are called in the notebooks and python scripts.

 ### Dataprep_A.ipynb
 Jupyter notebook that covers our data preparation with pandas, incl. correlation analysis and feature extraction.